All Episodes

 Mitt Romney didn't peak too early.

-Uh nonsense from Republican establishment.
+Nonsense from Republican establishment.

 Mark Stein in for Rush, more straight ahead.

-Uh from the Associated Press, topless protesters marched through Manhattan in call for equality.
+Topless protesters marched through Manhattan in call for equality.

-Uh the weak says, sorry, Donald Trump.
+The week says, sorry, Donald Trump.

 America needs birthright citizenship.

-You know, candidates are not meant to react to uh subjects and discuss them within the left's framework.
+You know, candidates are not meant to react to subjects and discuss them within the left's framework.

 They never win on a conservative platform.

-They equivocate and say, Well, we won't be going, oh, don't worry, we won't do anything about abortion uh and we won't do anything about that, and we we we'll just keep everything within the left's framing of the issues.
+They equivocate and say, well, we won't be going, oh, don't worry, we won't do anything about abortion, and we won't do anything about that.

-And I don't want to get into the Constitution thing on if you want to talk about birthright citizenship, I'm happy to talk about it with you.
+And I don't want to get into the Constitution thing on, if you want to talk about birthright citizenship, I'm happy to talk about it with you.

-Uh and the the United States Constitution means whatever Anthony Kennedy wants it to mean when he wakes up in the morning.
+And the United States Constitution means whatever Anthony Kennedy wants it to mean when he wakes up in the morning.

 As I said, it's a Hallmark greeting card.